FormidableLabs/whackage/README.md

 Whackage is an `npm link` replacement that works with React Native.
 It synchronizes changes in your local workspace to your project's `node_modules` without using symlinks, and automatically generates a packager blacklist for linked modules to avoid Haste naming collisions.

 We wrote whackage to scratch our own itch when working on [Victory Native](https://github.com/formidablelabs/victory-native).
 It's a blunt instrument, but it works well.
 Hope you find it useful!

-#### Maintenance Status: Archived

-This project is no longer maintained by Formidable.
-We are no longer responding to issues or pull requests unless they relate to security concerns.
-We encourage interested developers to fork this project and make it their own!

 ### How-to